 Since the beginning of our existence, humans have been interacting continuously with nature.
 Like every other living being on our planet, we evolved under the care of Mother Nature.
 People often forget that we are actually part of nature.
 We are animals that started existing in the same way that every other being did: in a natural ecosystem.
 It is easy to forget, because we like to think of civilization as being removed from every other natural thing that exists, but our origins belie what we truly are.
 We are beings of nature.
 It has only been in the last several thousand years that humans have developed techniques that have secluded us from natural surroundings.
 The development of urban areas has reduced natural environments globally.
 Have we lost our affection for nature?

 Not according to studies focusing on ‘environmental psychology’.
-They show that humans still have positive reactions on nature and natural environments, a so called ‘biophilia’.
-One of the most famous studies in this field proved that people who were hospitalized recovered quicker with a view on group of trees, than with a view on a brick wall.
-Follow-up studies have proven that exposure to natural environments has three positive effects.
+They show that humans still have positive reactions to nature and natural environments, an instinctive ‘biophilia’.
+One of the most famous studies in this field demonstrated that people who were hospitalized recovered more quickly with a view of trees than with a view of a brick wall.
+Follow-up studies have focused on three positive effects of exposure to natural environments.

 This article contains:

 - Positive effects of nature